soundpress/RulesOfNYC/docs/c07/index.rst

 (a) The Commissioner, upon receiving the consent and approval of the Board of Estimate or its successor agency, may lease a suitable yard, yards, warehouses or other suitable enclosures to which any vehicle, box, barrel, bale of merchandise or other movable property removed under the authority of these Regulations shall be taken, and from time to time, he shall sell, or cause to be sold thereat, such vehicles, boxes, barrels, bales of merchandise or other movable property, as hereinafter provided.

 (b) Whenever the Commissioner shall receive any vehicle bearing a motor vehicle license plate, he shall request from the public office or agency which issued such plate, the name and address of the registered owner of the vehicle with respect to which such plate was issued.
 The Commissioner, upon receipt of the name and address of the registered owner of any such vehicle, shall notify such registered owner by ordinary mail that such vehicle is held by the Commissioner.
 Upon receipt of any other movable property bearing a legible inscription or other identifying device setting forth the name and address of the owner or person lawfully entitled to possession thereof, or where the property is otherwise identifiable, the Commissioner shall notify such owner or person by ordinary mail that such movable property is held by the Commissioner.
-In any notification, given pursuant to these Regulations, the Commissioner shall include a brief description of such vehicle or movable property, the date of removal, the office at which to apply for redemption, and a statement of the right to sell, dismantle, destroy or otherwise dispose of the vehicle or property if, within twenty days after the removal of a vehicle and within 30 days after removal of any other property, a lawful claim thereto is not established in the manner provided by § 1-05(c) below.
-Any notification required to be given by the provisions of this section shall be mailed prior to the first publication of the notice of sale provided for by § l-05(d) of these Regulations.
+In any notification, given pursuant to these Regulations, the Commissioner shall include a brief description of such vehicle or movable property, the date of removal, the office at which to apply for redemption, and a statement of the right to sell, dismantle, destroy or otherwise dispose of the vehicle or property if, within twenty days after the removal of a vehicle and within 30 days after removal of any other property, a lawful claim thereto is not established in the manner provided by 16 RCNY § 1-05(c) below.
+Any notification required to be given by the provisions of this section shall be mailed prior to the first publication of the notice of sale provided for by 16 RCNY  § 1-05(d).

 (c) At such times as the Commissioner shall determine, he shall sell or cause to be sold at public auction for the best price which he can obtain therefor, any such vehicle or movable property which shall remain in his custody for a period of 30 days; as to any other property, after the date of removal and with respect to which no claimant has presented to the Commissioner prior to the expiration of such 20 or 30 day periods, respectively, proof establishing to the Commissioner's satisfaction such claimants ownership of or lawful right to possess such vehicle or property.